Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Local Server/LocalServerServices/readme.md

 # Local server services

-Demonstrates how to start and stop the Local Server and start and stop a local map, feature, and geoprocessing service running on the Local Server.
+Demonstrates how to start and stop the Local Server and start and stop a feature and geoprocessing service running on the Local Server.

 ![screenshot](LocalServerServices.jpg)